Ludeon/RimWorld-Thai/README.md

   * :ballot_box_with_check: (0) General load errors
   * :ballot_box_with_check: (0) Def-injected translations load errors
   * :ballot_box_with_check: (0) Backstories load errors
-  * :black_square_button: (58) Missing keyed translations
+  * :ballot_box_with_check: (0) Missing keyed translations
   * :black_square_button: (4339) Def-injected translations missing
   * :black_square_button: (2073) Backstory translations missing
     > This will be translate last, after all other translations is done, the problem it's simply lack of man-power.
     >
     > If you want to helping translate this, please go ahead.
-Follow contribute guide [here](http://ludeon.com/forums/index.php?topic=2933.0) and translation direction in [glossary](https://github.com/Ludeon/RimWorld-Thai/wiki/Glossary) page.
+Follow contribute guide [here](http://ludeon.com/forums/index.php?topic=2933.0) and translating direction in [glossary](https://github.com/Ludeon/RimWorld-Thai/wiki/Glossary) page.
   * :ballot_box_with_check: (0) Unnecessary def-injected translations (marked as NoTranslate)
   * :ballot_box_with_check: (0) Def-injected translations using old, renamed defs (fixed automatically but can break in the next RimWorld version)
   * :ballot_box_with_check: (0) Argument count mismatches (may or may not be incorrect)
     > There is some of argument intended to leave out, though I'd try to keep that as little as possible.
   * :ballot_box_with_check: (0) Unnecessary keyed translations (will never be used)
-  * :ballot_box_with_check: (56) Keyed translations matching English (maybe ok)
+  * :ballot_box_with_check: (57) Keyed translations matching English (maybe ok)
     > You can safely ignore these, most of the time it's intended to leave as English (e.g. no suitable word in Thai, not really need to translate, etc.)
     >
-    > For example, all subjects in `Credits.xml` and Quadrums name in `Time.xml` will not be translated.
+    > For example, all subjects in `Credits.xml` and Quadrums name in `Time.xml` will not translated.
     >
     > Please see [glossary](https://github.com/Ludeon/RimWorld-Thai/wiki/Glossary) wiki page, about which words will leave as it is, and reason behind that decision.
   * :ballot_box_with_check: (0) Backstory translations matching English (maybe ok)

 ------------------------------------

-**Remember to always test your translation in game first**, it's super easy to mess-up when translate without real context of the game
+**Remember to always test your translation in game first**, it's super easy to messed-up when translate without real context of the game

 ------------------------------------